fejmiqaz/SP/Advanced_SP/two/ReadMe.md

 1 + 2 + 3 + 2 + 1 + 2 + 3 = 14 <br>
 1 + 2 + 3 + 4 + 3 + 2 + 1 + 2 + 3 + 4 = 25 <br>

+### Task 34:

+Same as task 33, but the only difference here is the N pattern.